SmithsonianTropicalDataPortal/STDP_Documentation/docs/faq.md

 ### **What are my data package publication options?**
 Please review the <a href="../submit_online/#publication_options/" target="_blank" rel="noopener noreferrer">
     <strong>publication options</strong></a> to make your new or previously existing dataset(s) and/or metadata publications available through the Smithsonian Tropical Data Portal.
-If you have any questions regarding the process, please feel free to reach out to `BrissetteL@si.edu`
+If you have any questions regarding the process, please feel free to reach out to `SI-Dataone@si.edu`

 ### **What if my data upload is failing?**
 Uploading large amounts of data can be really difficult on home internet connections.
 We recommend taking the following steps: